acts-project/acts/docs/core/geometry/layerless/layerless.md

 Illustration of a shared extended portal between several volumes, the arrows indicate the direction of attachment.
 :::

-The implementation of a unique, binned or any other volume link can be adapted to the detector geometry by providing a suitable `Acts::Experimental::DetectorVolumeUpdater` delegate.
+The implementation of a unique, binned or any other volume link can be adapted to the detector geometry by providing a suitable `Acts::Experimental::ExternalNavigationDelegate` delegate.

 ### The Detector volume object

 A detector volume has to contain:

 - a list of bounding portal objects (that can be shared with other volumes)
-- a navigation state updator as a `Acts::Experimental::SurfaceCandidatesUpdater` delegate, that at minimum is able to provide the portal surfaces for leaving the volume again.
+- a navigation state updator as a `Acts::Experimental::InternalNavigationDelegate` delegate, that at minimum is able to provide the portal surfaces for leaving the volume again.
 - a unique name string

 :::{note}